prabowokadir/scraping/README.md

     c.
 To get the HTML attributes of the tag object then we need to put their attribute name on single bracket such as ['attribute_name'].
 5. MechnanicalSoup is a popular and relatively straighforward package to use when working with web pages interactively.
 6. Almost all websites lock us out and report the IP address if they see us making too many failed requests.

+Scrapy:
+1. To initiate the project we can use the command scrapy startproject projectname.
+2. In projectname/spiders folder then use the command scrapy genspider function_name urldomain.
+3. Use the command scrapy shell to use the shell ipython.